emirselengil/OOP_Lab_Projects/Lesson 5/Exp 2/README.md

-Experiment 2 – ListBox Configuration
+Experiment 2 – ComboBox Configuration

 Create a "shoe ordering system".
 The user will be able to create an order via this screen.
 User enters name-surname and phone information into TextBox fields.
 Selects a model from the shoe